JohnTocci/Nullaxe/README.md

 - Built with ❤️ for the data science community
 - Inspired by the need for simple, powerful data cleaning tools
-- Thanks to all contributors and users who help improve Sanex
+- Thanks to all contributors and users who help improve Nullaxe

 ---